yingweiwo

 Additional Infomation

-Yellowish-brown plates or needles or yellow solid.
+Yellowish-brown flaky or needle-like crystals or yellow solid.
 (NTP, 1992)

-4-nitroquinoline N-oxide is a quinoline N-oxide carrying a nitro substituent at position 4.
-It has a role as a carcinogenic agent.
-It is a C-nitro compound and a quinoline N-oxide.
+4-Nitroquinoline N-oxide is a quinoline N-oxide with a nitro substituent at the 4-position.
+It is a carcinogen.
+It is a C-nitro compound and also a quinoline N-oxide.

-4-Nitroquinoline-1-Oxide is a quinoline derivative with potent tumorigenic activity.
-4-nitroquinoline-1-oxide (4-NQO) potentially induces DNA damage by either binding directly to DNA and disrupting replication or through the generation of reactive oxygen species (ROS).
-4-NQO is also metabolized to form other mutagenic compounds, such as 8-hydroxy-2'-deoxyguanosine.
+4-Nitroquinoline-1-oxide is a quinoline derivative with strong tumorigenic activity.
+4-Nitroquinoline-1-oxide (4-NQO) can induce DNA damage by directly binding to DNA and disrupting replication or by generating reactive oxygen species (ROS).
+4-NQO can also be metabolized to form other mutagenic compounds, such as 8-hydroxy-2'-deoxyguanosine.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.